ismael-miguel/corky-lang/README.md

 The `:store` command can be only used with the `:define` command or by itself, specifying a variable and the value to use that matches the same type.

+**Structures: `:scope` blocks**

+`:scope` blocks are used for many things: to create functions, in-line blocks, structures, decision blocks and loops.

+When a `:scope` is created, the variables inside it won't be exposed outside.
+However, using `:^<var num>`, you can access the variables on the parent `:scope`.